Tight Ankles? Here’s What Causes It—and the Best Ankle Mobility Exercises to Fix It

 One of the most basic exercises for improving ankle mobility is ankle circles.
 You can perform this ankle mobility exercise seated, standing, or lying down.

-Just lift one foot off of the ground at a time, and perform small circles with your foot in both the clockwise and counterclockwise directions.
+Just lift one foot off the ground at a time, and perform small circles with your foot in both the clockwise and counterclockwise directions.
 Aim for 30 seconds in each direction and then switch sides.

 #3: Ankle Alphabets